JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 ### Using the Debugger

-### Settings Descriptions
+### Settings

-- Julia Path: The location of the Julia binary.
+- **Julia Path**: The location of the Julia binary.
 This is the command that Atom uses to call Julia.
 It defaults to the command `julia` which requires that Julia has been added to the path.
-If Julia is not in the path, this must be the path to the Julia installation.
+If Julia is not in the path, this must be the path to the Julia binary.
+- **Boot Mode**: This is the type of process list that atom-julia-client is using.
+  -  The
-- Boot Mode: This is the type of process list that atom-julia-client is using.
-The default is `Basic` which only has one process running at a time. `Cycler` instead has a process queue per window, meaning that if you quit the REPL (`Ctrl+j`+ `Ctrl+o`) then there exists an already running process which will seamlessly replace it. `Server` has a shared process queue between all windows, resulting in less process (2+n vs 2n where n is the number of windows) with more interactions (thus less safe).
+  default is `Basic`, which only has one process running at a time.
+  - `Cycler` instead has a process queue per window, meaning that if you quit the REPL (`Ctrl+j`+ `Ctrl+o`) then there exists an already running process which will seamlessly replace it.
+  - `Server` has a shared process queue between all windows, resulting in less processes (`2+n` vs `2n` where `n` is the number of windows), but is still experimental.
-- Deprecation Warnings: Checkbox for whether to show the Julia deprecation warnings in the console.
+- **Deprecation Warnings**: Checkbox for whether to show the Julia deprecation warnings in the console.
-- Optimization Level: Sets the `-O` optimization level for the Julia LLVM compiler.
+- **Optimization Level**: Sets the `-O` optimization level for the Julia LLVM compiler.
-  The default is 3 corresponding to `-O3` which is the default for the Julia REPL.
+  The default is `3` corresponding to `-O3` which is the default for the Julia REPL.
    Higher levels take longer to compile but produce faster code.
-- Julia Options Precompiled:
-- Enable Powershell Wrapper (Windows): Use a Powershell wrapper to spawn Julia.
+- **Enable Powershell Wrapper** (Windows only): Use a Powershell wrapper to spawn Julia.
   This is required in order to allow interrupts.
-- Notifications: Enables the popup notifications from evaluations
+- **Notifications**: Enables popup notifications when the evaluation finishes.
-- Error Notifications: Enables the error notification windows to be displayed as well as in the console.
+- **Error Notifications**: When evaluating a script, this will show a popup when errors are encountered instead of only printing the error to the console.
-- Enable Menu: Enables the Julia menu in the menu bar.
+- **Enable Menu**: Enables the Julia menu in the menu bar.
 This option requires a restart of Atom for the change to take effect.
-- Enable Tool Bar: Shows the Julia icons in the tool bar.
+- **Enable Tool Bar**: Shows the Julia icons in the tool bar.
 This option requires a restart of Atom for the change to take effect.
-- Maximum Console Size: Limits the Console history's size.
-The default value is 10,000.
-A larger history requires more memory and may slow down Atom, but will allow for more of the display to be saved.
+- **Maximum Console Size**: Limits the Console history's size (default: 10,000).
+  A larger value will display more entries in the console at the cost of slowing down Atom.
-- Terminal.
-The command which is used to open a terminal.
+- **Terminal**: The command which is used to open a new REPL.
-- Errors to Console: Denotes whether the error messages will be printed to the console.
-- Launch on Startup: Denotes whether the Julia process will be started when the Atom window is opened.